U-matic: Models

-The Sony BVU series added longitudinal and vertical interval SMPTE time code, balanced audio XLR connectors, and heavier-duty transport features.
+The Sony BVU family (Broadcast Video U-matic) added longitudinal and vertical interval SMPTE time code, balanced audio XLR connectors, and heavier-duty transport features.
 The BVU-50 enabled recording in the field but not playback, and the BVU-100 permitted both recording and playback in the field.
 Portable recorders were connected to the camera with a multi-conductor cable terminated with multi-pin connectors on each end.
 The cable carried bi-directional audio, video, synchronisation, record on/off control, and power.
 Early studio and all portable U-Matic VCRs had a drawer-type mechanism which required the tape to be inserted, followed by manual closure of the drawer (a "top-loading" mechanism).
 Later studio VCRs accepted the cassette from a port opening and the cassette was pulled into and seated in the transport (a "front-loading" mechanism).

 Some U-Matic VCRs could be controlled by external video editing controllers, such as the cuts-only Sony RM-440 for linear video editing systems.
 Sony and other manufacturers, such as Convergence, Calaway, and CMX Systems, produced A/B roll systems, which permitted two or more VCRs to be controlled and synchronised for video dissolves and other motion effects, integration of the character generator, audio controllers and digital video effects (DVE).

-In 1976, Sony introduced the semi backwards-compatible high-band Broadcast Video U-matic (BVU) format, with the introduction of the top-loading BVU-200.
-The original U-matic format became known as low-band.
-The BVU format had an improved colour recording system and lower noise levels.
+In 1976, Sony introduced the semi backwards-compatible High-band or Hi-band revision, with the introduction of the top-loading BVU-200.
+The original version became known as Low-band or Lo-band.
+U-matic Hi-band had an improved colour recording system and lower noise levels.
 BVU gained immense popularity in ENG and location programme-making, spelling the end of 16 mm film in everyday production.
 By the early 1990s, Sony's 1/2 in Betacam SP format had all but replaced BVU outside of corporate and budget programme making.
-With BVU 800 series, Sony made a final improvement to BVU, by further improving the recording system and giving it the same "SP" suffix as Betacam.
+With BVU-870, Sony made a final revision to U-matic, by further improving the recording system and giving it the same "SP" suffix as Betacam.
 SP had a horizontal resolution of 330 lines.
-The BVU 800 series Y-FM carrier frequency was upped to 1.2 MHz giving it wider bandwidth.
-BVU 800 series also added Dolby audio noise reduction.
-Sony's BVU 900 series was the last U-matic VTR made by Sony.
-First-generation BVU-SP and Beta-SP recordings were hard to tell apart, but despite this the writing was on the wall for the U-matic family, due to intrinsic problems with the format.
+The BVU-800 series Y-FM carrier frequency was upped to 1.2 MHz giving it wider bandwidth.
+The BVU-800 series also added Dolby audio noise reduction.
+Sony's BVU-900 series were the last broadcast U-matic VTRs made by Sony.
+First-generation U-matic SP and Beta-SP recordings were hard to tell apart, but despite this the writing was on the wall for U-matic, due to intrinsic problems with the format.